PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the immediately following indexed final shape/activation convergence result and its window-reverse/boundary-normalization boundaries.
+The next characterized unit should audit the immediately following final boundary-input normalization result, distinguish it from the earlier normalization occurrence, and preserve its convergence/internal-channel-slice boundaries.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.